By AGRON REMEDIES

 Talk to your doctor if

-- You have a history of any blood disorder related to haemoglobin (porphyria).
+- You have a personal or family history of stomach cancer

 How Does It Work?

 A pump called the proton pump in the stomach is responsible for the secretion of stomach acids.
 Pantoprazole binds to this proton pump in stomach cells, thus blocking acid secretion.
 Therefore, it is used in conditions where there is excessive acidity....

 - This medicine will be given in hospital by your doctor or nurse as an injection

 - Medicines that are gastric pH dependent such as Itraconazole, Ketoconazole (used to treat fungal infections)

 - Medicines given in HIV or AIDS such as Atazanavir, Tenofovir

 - Medicines used for thinning, or thickening of the blood like Warfarin and Phenprocoumon